 The great state of Georgia may be better known for its delicious peaches and its particular love for peanuts.
-People who like history will brag about it being Dr. King’s birthplace and its many historical sites.
+People who like history will brag about it being Martin Luther King Jr.’s birthplace, along with many historical sites.
 However, Georgia has more to it than meets the eye.

 Did you know that some of the world’s most famous musicians hail from Georgia?
 From soul to country, these artists have achieved worldwide acclaim.

 So, if you’re a fan of music and want to know more about 18 of the greatest and most famous musicians from Georgia, then this is the blog post for you!
 Let’s jump right in!

 Related: For more info, check out our list of American musicians here.

 The first artist on our list needs no introduction.
 But did you know that Kanye West is an Atlanta, Georgia native?
 He made a name for himself by becoming an influential rapper and singer-songwriter.

 He got his start in music as a member of the hip-hop group The Go-Getters.
 Fast forward and he’s one of the most successful artists of all time.
 Some of his popular hits include “Gold Digger,” “Stronger,” “Hey Mama,” and “FourFiveSeconds.”

 So far, he has won 24 Grammy Awards and six of his albums made it into Rolling Stone‘s 500 Greatest Albums of All Time in 2020.
 Rolling Stone also named West one of the 100 Greatest Songwriters of All Time.
 As of this writing, West has sold over 160 million records worldwide.

 Our next musician, Michael Stipe, is best known as the lead singer and lyricist of the alternative rock band R.E.M.
 This talented musician hails from Decatur, Georgia.

 Stipe was active with R.E.M. for over 30 years.
 The band popularized their college-rock sound in the late 1980s and developed into more alternative and folk-rock sounds.